-- Oral medications must be prescribed by a GP or have manufacturer's instructions clearly written on them. - We must be provided with clear written instructions on how to administer such medication. - We adhere to procedures for the correct storage and administration of the medication.
+- Oral medications must be prescribed by a GP and have manufacturer's instructions clearly written on them. - We must be provided with clear written instructions on how to administer such medication. - We adhere to procedures for the correct storage and administration of the medication.
 Please see Administering & Storage of Medicine Policy. - We must have the parents or guardians' prior written consent.
 This consent must be kept on file.

-Life-saving medication and invasive treatments:
+Life-saving medication:

-These include adrenaline injections (EpiPens) for anaphylactic shock reactions (caused by allergies to nuts, eggs etc.) or invasive treatments such as rectal administration of Diazepam (for epilepsy).
+These include adrenaline injections (EpiPens) for anaphylactic shock reactions (caused by allergies to nuts, eggs etc.).